 Two killed as blasts, gunfire reported in Kabul gurdwara; India condemns attack, says 'deeply concerned'

+Two including Sikh man killed as terrorists storm Kabul gurudwara; PM Modi condemns 'cowardly attack'

-The Ministry of External Affairs in India said that they were monitoring the situation in Kabul and added that the 'cowardly attack 'on Gurudwara Karte Parwan should be condemned in the strongest terms by all.
+Earlier, the Indian Ministry of External Affairs said that they were monitoring the situation in Kabul and added that the attack on Gurudwara Karte Parwan should be condemned in the strongest terms by all

-At least two explosions hit a busy road near a Sikh Gurdwara in Afghanistan's capital Kabul on Saturday, according to media reports.
+At least two explosions hit a busy road near a Sikh Gurdwara in Afghanistan's capital Kabul on Saturday.
 Unidentified gunmen stormed Gurdwara Karte Parwan in Kabul.
 India World Forum President Puneet Singh Chandhoke said that at least two people have been killed and the fate of the several others remains unknown as they were taken to hospital by emergency workers.

 The blast occurred in the Karta Parwan area of Kabul, Tolo news tweeted along with the video of the blast.
 Karte Parwan Gurudwara is located in the area.
 The casualties in the blast were unknown.